sourcefabric/Newscoop/newscoop/UPGRADE_4_3.md

  * implemented as an service
  * add new topic on "enter" hit in Article Edit Screen
  * More can be found here: [Topic Management][1]
-* Community Feeds (Community Ticker):
- * Community Ticker has been removed from Newscoop core.
-Available as a plugin: Community ticker (will be installed by default with Newscoop)
 * Widget called `Google gadget` has been removed

 [1]: https://wiki.sourcefabric.org/display/WOBS/Topic+Management